-Management TeamDaniel de Boer is our founding Chief Executive Officer since our incorporation in 2012.
+Management TeamDaniel de Boer is our Founder and Chief Executive Officer since our incorporation in 2012.
 Daniel is a serial-entrepreneur and passionate advocate for rare disease patients.
-He assembled a group of successful biotech executives as co-founders and built a team of a 150 experienced scientists and drug developers, devoted to creating RNA therapies for patients in need.
-Under Daniel’s leadership ProQR initiated clinical trials in multiple development programs for rare diseases, and raised over $300M in funding, including an IPO on Nasdaq.
-Daniel is responsible for the overall strategy and general business in the company.
-Before founding ProQR, Daniel was founder and Chief Executive Officer of RNA Systems, PC Basic and Running IT, companies he led through phases of growth, developing and launching several products in multiple European countries.
-Daniel was also a co-founder of Amylon Therapeutics, a company developing therapies for genetic brain diseases.
+After one of his children was diagnosed with a rare disease, he started ProQR to develop RNA therapies for rare diseases.
+Under Daniel’s leadership ProQR developed a platform that yielded a diversified pipeline of potential treatments for rare diseases, and raised over $300M in funding, including an IPO on Nasdaq.
+Before founding ProQR, Daniel was founder and Chief Executive Officer of several technology companies.
+Daniel is also co-founder and strategic advisor to Amylon Therapeutics and Wings therapeutics, strategic advisor at Frame Therapeutics, Meatable, Algramo and a member of the board at the Termeer Foundation.
 In 2018 Daniel was named "Emerging Entrepreneur of the Year" by EY.
-Gerard Platenburg has served as our Chief Innovation Officer since February 2014.
-Gerard is a co-founder of our company and also served as the sole member of our supervisory board between August 2012 and December 2013.
-Gerard has an extensive background in RNA modulation and orphan drug discovery and development and is in charge of our innovation unit.
-Gerard has more than twenty years of senior managerial experience, which he gained during his different operational and leadership roles in growing biotech companies.
-Prior to joining our company, Gerard worked at Isa Pharmaceuticals B.V. from June 2009 to January 2014.
-Gerard co-founded Prosensa Holding N.V., growing it to become a well-known RNA modulation clinical stage company, and held various positions between April 2002 and May 2009, including Chief Executive Officer and Chief Development Officer.
-Gerard also worked at Pharming B.V. from April 1990 to March 2002.
+In 2019 Daniel was selected for the Young Global Leader program at the World Economic Forum.
+Gerard Platenburg is a co-founder and has served as our Chief Innovation Officer since 2014.
+Gerard has an extensive background in RNA modulation and orphan drug discovery and development and is currently in charge of our Innovation unit.
+Gerard has more than twenty five years of senior managerial experience in growing biotech companies.
+Prior to joining our company, Gerard worked at Isa Pharmaceuticals B.V. as its Chief Executive Officer.
+Gerard co-founded Prosensa Holding N.V., growing it to become a well-known clinical stage RNA modulation company, and held various positions including Chief Executive Officer and Chief Development Officer.
+Gerard also worked at Pharming B.V..
 He is a passionate and driven pioneer of early stage technologies.
 Gerard has a master’s degree in chemistry and molecular biology from Leiden University in 1987 and pursued PhD work at Leiden University.
-Smital Shah has served as our Chief Financial Officer since October 2014 and was promoted to Chief Business and Financial Officer in November 2018, where she is responsible for finance, investor relations and communications, business development and commercial.
-Smital has a 12-year track record of management and leadership in biopharma companies and investment banking, with particular experience in financial strategy, capital markets and business development.
-Prior to joining us Smital was at Gilead Sciences, where she managed their multi-billion dollar debt, cash and investment portfolios.
-Prior to Gilead, Smital spent several years in investment banking at Leerink Partners and JP Morgan focused on capital raising and strategic transactions in the biotech space.
-During this time, Smital has helped raise over $1 billion in equity capital and over $7 billion in debt capital for emerging and established biotech companies as well advised on a variety of strategic transactions such as mergers, divestitures, asset sales, dividends, royalty monetizations and corporate partnerships.
+Smital Shah has served as our Chief Financial Officer since 2014 and was promoted to Chief Business and Financial Officer in 2018, where she is responsible for finance, investor relations and communications, business development and commercial.
+She has 20 years of experience in management and leadership roles in biopharma companies and investment banking.
+Prior to joining ProQR Smital managed Gilead Sciences’ multi-billion dollar debt, cash and investment portfolios.
+Prior to Gilead, Smital spent several years in investment banking at Leerink Partners and JP Morgan in the biotech space and helped raise over $1 billion in equity capital and over $7 billion in debt capital as well advised on a variety of strategic transactions.
 Previously, she held various R&D focused roles at Johnson & Johnson.
 Smital has a Bachelors and Masters in Chemical Engineering and an MBA from the University of California at Berkeley.
+Smital is currently a board member at Pliant Therapeutics.
+Aniz Girach, MD is our Chief Medical Officer.
+After having spent 11 years in academia/clinical practice, he joined the pharmaceutical industry with Eli Lilly, focusing on retinal diseases.
+He has in total 22 years industry experience in roles with Merck, as their Global Head of Ophthalmology, and Alcon, where he was Vice President of Clinical Development, and ThromboGenics (now Oxurion), where he was the Global Head of Ophthalmology/Chief Medical Officer overseeing the development and approval of Ocriplasmin (Jetrea)—a biologic therapy for retinal disease.
+In addition to an Honorary Professorship at Wills Eye Hospital, Philadelphia, USA, he was recently the Chief Medical Officer at Nightstar Therapeutics, overseeing the development of gene therapies for inherited retinal diseases.
+He is a member of 3 Scientific Advisory Boards for international ophthalmic organizations currently, and reviewer for 5 peer-reviewed journals, including Eye and IOVS.
+He has edited 4 books and published over 100 abstracts/manuscripts in peer-reviewed journals.
 David Rodman, MD is our Executive Vice President of Research & Development.
 David joined ProQR in 2017 having previously served in leadership roles with Novartis Institutes for Biomedical Research (NIBR), Vertex Pharmaceuticals, miRagen Therapeutics and Nivalis Therapeutics.
-Prior to moving to industry in 2005, David had a distinguished academic career, leading the Center for Genetic Lung Diseases at the University of Colorado and directing the Cystic Fibrosis Care, Teaching and Research efforts at the National Jewish Medical and Research Center in Denver, Colorado.
-During 12 years in industry, David has had global responsibility for driving innovation in the translation of cutting-edge science into transformational new therapies for rare diseases including CF, pulmonary fibrosis, pulmonary artery hypertension and severe immunologic and inflammatory diseases.
-At Vertex Pharmaceuticals he directed early- and late-stage CF clinical development programs including Kalydeco®, Orkambi® and VX-661.
-David received a BA in Economics from Haverford College in 1976, an MD from the University of Pennsylvania in 1980 and completed training in Internal Medicine, Pulmonary and Critical Care Medicine at the University of Colorado.
+Prior to moving to industry in 2005, David had a distinguished academic career and held leadership roles at the University of Colorado and the National Jewish Medical and Research Center in Denver, Colorado.
+During 15+ years in industry, David has had global responsibility for driving innovation in the translation of cutting-edge science into transformational new therapies for rare diseases.
+David received a BA in Economics from Haverford College, an MD from the University of Pennsylvania and completed training in Internal Medicine, Pulmonary and Critical Care Medicine at the University of Colorado.
 He has served as an advisor to the National Institutes of Health, was elected to the American Society for Clinical Investigation and is a Fellow of the American Heart Association.

 Honorary Supervisory Board Member